Akkatecture/Documentation/content/docs/walkthrough/walkthrough_introduction.md

 In the walkthrough we will implement this bank together step by step starting with the aggregate.
 Lets begin with designing your first aggregate.

+> The full working example that completes the walkthrough can be found on the projects GitHub over [here](https://github.com/Lutando/Akkatecture/tree/master/examples/walkthrough).

 [BEGIN →](/docs/your-first-aggregate)